artificyan/ml-intro-course/resources/machine_learning_glossary.md

 - Metric: A number that you care about.
 May or may not be directly optimized.

-- Model: A representation of a prediction task.
-You train a model on examples then use the model to make predictions.
+- Model: The result of applying a machine learning algorithm.
+After training a dataset, you have a specific model that then can be usedto make predictions.

 - Objective: A metric that your algorithm is trying to optimize.

+- Parameters:
+    - Model-parameters:
+        - Properties of specific model for a specific dataset.
+        - Learned during training.
+    - Hyper-parameters:
+        - Properties of the algorithm that control how the model is fit.
+        - Either learned or choosen before training.

 - Pipeline: The infrastructure surrounding a machine learning algorithm.
 Includes gathering the data, putting it into tabular form, training models, and exporting the models to be used in other systems.